 In the warmer zones that are appropriate for African bush daisies, little supplemental care is required for a year-round display.
 In zone 8, cold temperatures, and even periods of freezing, will cause the plant to die back, but it usually re-sprouts in spring.
 To ensure the plant’s resurrection, pile 3 inches of mulch around the root zone of the plant.
 Cut down the dead stems in early spring to make way for the new growth.

 African bush daisy may also be grown in cooler zones as an annual during the summer.
-When temperatures are consistently lower than 60 degrees Fahrenheit, flower production will suffer.
+When temperatures are consistently lower than 60 F. (16 C.) flower production will suffer.

 This plant is so easy to care for that it makes a perfect addition to the warm season garden.